visualitypl/docker-workshop/exercises.md

 Use Docker :\)

-Before: 5432 port has to be open!
+Before: 5432 port must be open!
+Stop PostgreSQL server.

 But let's learn some basics.
 Go to [https://hub.docker.com/explore/](https://hub.docker.com/explore/), scroll down and click postgres.
 This is a offical PostgresSQL image hosted on Docker Hub.
 You can notice that there are a lot of versions under "_Supported tags and respective Dockerfile links_" section.